 Any contribution or gift received every two (2) months or more frequently will be considered a "regular" contribution or gift, unless the amount is less than \$200 per year.
 This includes rent and utility payments made on behalf of the family and other cash or non-cash contributions provided on a regular basis.
-It does not include casual contributions or sporadic gifts.
+It does not include casual contributions, loans (contributions that must be repaid), or sporadic gifts.
 (See "Verification Procedures" chapter for further definition.)